intel/gbs/docs/GBS.rst

   > %patch0 -p1

-From the log we can see patches has been generated, and tar ball is created from `pristine-tar` branch.
+From the log we can see patches has been generated, and tarball is created from `pristine-tar` branch. `--no-patch-export` option can be used to disable this feature, and tarball will be generated from current branch directly.

 - Use -o option to generate packaging files to specified path